 Step 4.
 Complete and Excel in Your Dentistry Program

 This is, of course, an essential step to becoming a dentist in Australia.
-The Bachelor of Dental Surgery (BDS) program is designed to be completed full-time in 5 years.
-It combines theoretical and clinical skills to develop students’ dental abilities.
+The Bachelor of Dental Surgery program is commonly designed to be completed full time in five years.
+It combines theoretical and clinical learning to develop students’ dental knowledge and practical skills.
 One of the schools in Australia with this program is James Cook University.
-This school provides students with the support of dental experts and hands-on training with leading-edge simulation laboratories.
+This school provides students with support from experienced dental professionals, a dental teaching complex, a clinical simulation laboratory, and extensive supervised clinical placements.

 Step 5.
 Register with the Dental Board of Australia

-Upon graduation, students must register with the Dental Board of Australia before clinical practice.
-Ahpra is the Australian Health Practitioner Regulation Agency, which assists in the implementation of National Boards and sets the standards and policies for registered healthcare professionals in Australia.
-It is the body involved in the registration and renewal of health practitioner licenses.
+Upon graduation from an approved dentistry program, students must register with the Dental Board of Australia before clinical practice.
+Ahpra is the Australian Health Practitioner Regulation Agency, which works with the National Boards to regulate registered health practitioners in Australia.
+It is involved in practitioner registration, registration renewal, and public safety standards for health professions.

 Step 6.
 Re-register Annually to Continue Practicing

-Renewal of registration with the Dental Board of Australia is required per year to continue practicing the profession.
-Dentists should earn at least 60 hours of Continuing Professional Development (CPD) points in three years, which they receive from attending training, presenting at conferences, and completing academic literature.
+Renewal of registration with the Dental Board of Australia is required each year to continue practicing.
+Dental practitioners must complete at least 60 hours of Continuing Professional Development (CPD) over a three-year cycle.
+Current CPD expectations include at least 48 hours of clinically or scientifically based activities, with up to 12 hours allowed for non-scientific activities.
 The objective of CPD activities is to maintain high-quality patient care in dentistry.

 Step 7.
 Pursue Postgraduate Studies

 We hope this article on the steps to becoming a dentist in Australia was informative and helpful.
-To know more information on studying abroad, check out the Study in Australia and Available Programs for International Students pages.
+To learn more about studying abroad, check out the Study in Australia and Available Programs for International Students!

 About the Author: Hyun Lee